-Customer surveys are used and the process has been further enhanced through the engagement of an external professional facilitator.
-The first survey using this method has been completed and the results have been made available to key stakeholders in 2013/14.
-Issues raised by the key stakeholders are taken into account as part of the process of continuously improving the services.
-On a general level the survey indicated a high level of satisfaction with no respondents being dissatisfied.
+Customer surveys are used and issues raised by the key stakeholders are taken into account as part of the process of continuously improving the services.
+On a general level the survey undertaken in 2014/15 indicated a high level of satisfaction with no respondents being dissatisfied.